 Pamela Barker, MA, PT

 I am an educational psychologist and trainer in Emotional Intelligence (EI) and Social and Emotional Learning (SEL), a parenting coach, and conflict mediator.
 I work with individuals, couples, families, schools, and organizations to foster the skills necessary to create and sustain mutually beneficial relationships and make optimal decisions in an ever changing world.
 I believe that we teach who we are and that learning happens best when intentional efforts are made to foster the social and emotional lives of children and their teachers.
+I know I am joined with my Compass colleagues in the commitment to helping our students and each other continue to develop these skills.
 I am certified with Six Seconds Emotional Intelligence Network to deliver the Self-Science and EQ Matters curricula and SEI Emotional Intelligence Assessments and with the Yale Center for Emotional Intelligence to deliver the Anchors of Emotional Intelligence curriculum.
 I hold an alternative dispute resolution/mediation certificate with Mediators without Borders, am trained in Restorative Dialogue, and am an advanced facilitator of Restorative Justice practices.
 My research explores the intersection of SEL, Restorative Justice, and Transformational Learning.